 Taxation of capital gains realized by shareholders tax resident outside of Germany transfer, its legal predecessor has held, directly or indirectly, at least 1% of the company's shares capital at any time during a five-year period prior to the disposal.
-In these cases, capital gains are subject to the same rules as described above for shareholders resident in Germany.
+In these cases, capital gains are generally subject to the same rules as described above for shareholders resident in Germany.
+However, in case the shares are not attributable to a German permanent establishment or permanent representative the 5% taxation (see "-Corporations-Taxation of capital gains realized by shareholders tax resident in Germany holding the Company's shares as business assets") shall not apply and the capital gains are fully exempt from German tax.